Bedrock-OSS/bedrock-wiki-legacy/concepts/shaders.md

 # Shaders

+## Disclaimer

+The way to create shaders described in this page is not working on consoles (PS4, Xbox, Switch) and in new rendering engine (renderdragon, which is in the newest Windows version beta).

 ## Overview

 Shaders are divided into 2 folders: glsl and hlsl.
 For shaders to work on every device,